Ephraim Ponder House

-It was built by Epraim Ponder, and served part of old Young's Female College in Thomasville in 1869 and latterly as home of the president of the old College.
+It was built by slave trader Ephraim Ponder, and served part of old Young's Female College in Thomasville in 1869 and latterly as home of the president of the old College.
 At the time of NRHP listing it was owned by John Sholar and wife.

 Its south facade is Greek Revival in style and faces the former Female College property.